kklash/mnemonikey/README.md

 <img width="700" src="https://user-images.githubusercontent.com/31221309/205466129-8f9528e8-0ee8-49ec-9f98-3197d79bc103.gif">

 `-self-cert=false` is an optional flag which tells Mnemonikey not to output the master key's self-certification signature on the user ID.
 This is useful when minting new subkeys, in a situation where you already have the master key stored safely in your keyring.
+It prevents adding unneeded extra certification signatures to your keychain.

 ## Security